aznamingtool/AzureNamingTool/README.md

 ## TO USE

 This project contains a .NET Core application, with Docker support.
-To use:
+To use, complete the following:

+**NOTE**

+The Azure Naming Tool requires persistent storage for the configuration files when run as a container.
+The following processes will explain how to create this volume in your respective envinroment.

 ### Run as a Docker image

+Ths process will allow you to deploy the Azure Naming Tool using DOcker to your local environment.

 - On the **<>Code** tab, select the **<>Code** button and select **Download ZIP**